SumeghaGodara/snakemake/container_tutorial.md

 Running Jobs in containers
 ===

+### What are containers

+Containers are running instances of Singularity/Docker images — containers run the actual applications.
+A container includes an application and all of its dependencies.
+It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.

+And

-**Snakemake can automatically deploy required software dependencies of a workflow using Conda or Singularity.**
+Snakemake with Singularity (installed separately) **Snakemake can automatically deploy required software dependencies of a workflow using Conda or Singularity.**

 We will be executing the same workflow **(fastqc--->multiqc--->trimmomatic)** as in [Basic Tutorial](https://snakemake2019.readthedocs.io/en/latest/basic_tutorial.html) but, with each tool being executed in singularity containers based on either Docker or Singularity builds